 Visit VT Department of Forest, Parks & Recreation online for more information or contact:

 From the center of North Shrewsbury, take the CCC Road into Coolidge State Forest 3 miles to the Shrewsbury Peak Trailhead, 4.5 miles to the Black Swamp Trailhead, and 5 miles to the Tinker Brook Trailhead.
+This lot is not plowed in the winter.

 The trailhead for the Besenyey Loop Trail is on the Old Plymouth Road, 0.8 miles east of North Shrewsbury.
+This lot is plowed in the winter.

 To access the trailhead for the Bucklin Trail, head south on Wheelerville Road from US-4 in Mendon, and go 4 miles to the Brewers Corner parking lot.
+This lot is not plowed in the winter.

 Success!
 A new password has been emailed to you.